 |---|---|---|---|---|---|

-Adding form into website
+Adding form to the website

 - Add the form tags